 - Touch for a timer.

-If you've got a large group, try a panoramic selife!
+If you've got a large group, take a panoramic selife.

 Take depth enabled photos